AnthonySteele/anthonysteele.github.io/AnOnCallWarStory.md

 Management were not allowing sufficient time for alerts to be squashed, focusing on all-in for features.
 More than anything else it stressed me out to come in on Monday and try to raise the issues in the face of the features.

-I was told that it was fine and normal.
-I don't think that it was.
+I was told that it was fine and normal, things were functioning as intended, and that the stress was sustainable.

+I eventually contacted the manager's manager, who got two more people onto that rota, which eased the symptoms.

 Shortly after that, due to the ramp-up of issues, upper management called a complete release freeze.
 This was a complete reversal of development direction, and IMHO a huge over-reaction.
 For one thing, it severely bottlenecked the ability to deploy more stable and operable code, if that was our chosen direction.
 But that's a different war story.
 The on-call stress largely went away, but a different stress replaced it.

 ## The Learnings